-Treatment of anemia in elderly patients is largely dependent upon the etiology and the clinical signs and symptoms of the disease.
-For the most part, treatment of the underlying cause should result in improvements in Hgb levels.
-However, for the many patients for whom the cause is unknown, treatment is controversial.
-Decisions regarding the treatment plan should be individualized and based on a variety of factors, including patient goals, functional status, and presence of comorbidities [14].
-Although treatment with ESAs may result in significant improvements in Hgb levels, this approach has not been fully studied in patients with unexplained anemia and there is no evidence of pharmacologic treatment improving elderly patients' quality of life, physical function, or disability [52].
+Management of elderly patients with anemia is guided by the underlying diagnosis, severity of disease, and comorbidities.
+Treatment of the anemia is largely dependent upon the etiology and whether clinical signs and symptoms can be linked specifically to the anemia.
+Therapy directed to the underlying cause, if effective, should result in improvements in Hgb levels.
+Less certain, even controversial, is whether unexplained anemia of aging is amenable to specific therapy.
+Treatment decisions should be individualized and based on a variety of factors, including patient goals, functional status, and presence of comorbidities [60].
+Although treatment with ESAs may result in significant improvements in Hgb levels, this approach has not been fully studied in patients with unexplained anemia and there is little evidence of pharmacologic treatment improving elderly patients' quality of life, physical function, or disability [52].
+One small placebocontrolled study, involving 66 elderly patients with unexplained anemia, reported that epoetin alpha (administered weekly for 16 weeks) was associated with significant rise in Hgb levels (>2g/dL) and concomitant improvement in fatigue and quality of life [56].
 Due to the low risk of adverse effects, lifestyle interventions are often a first approach, including improvements in diet and vitamin supplementation.
 In most patients with mild disease, this may be sufficient.